sashinpivotal/pcf-dev-students-notes/README.md

 -   When do you use "bind-service" and when do you use "bind-route-service" command?
--   How do you find all the route services bound to a route?
+-   What `cf` command do you use to find all the route services bound to a route?

 ## Docker: Pusing a Docker App

 ### Trouble-shooting

 -   You want to run the docker app with `--health-check-type process`.